haydfree/haydfree/README.md

 # Hello, I'm Hayden 👋
-I'm a low level programmer and hardware addict
+I'm a systems programmer and hardware addict

 Interested in all things reversing, binex, systems, and embedded